ruthkmr27/azure-lakehouse-project/README.md

 - A Synapse workspace with a Spark pool configured (or permissions to create one).
 - Python / PySpark knowledge for running notebooks.

-**Note:** Free-tier or trial subscriptions can still incur charges when compute (Spark pools, SQL pools) runs.
-Always stop or delete compute resources when not in use (see **Cost & Cleanup** below).

----

 ## How to run (high level)
 1. Create an Azure Resource Group and an ADLS Gen2 storage account.